Killing of Dilawar: Torture

 In March 2004, Dilawar's passengers, Parkhudin, Zakim Khan and Abdul Rahim, who had all experienced similar mistreatment, were flown to the Guantanamo Bay detention camps at the US base in Cuba.
+Parkhudin and Zakim Khan were released in 2005 after nearly a year of imprisonment when their charges were dismissed.

 The New York Times reported that:

 On the day of his death, Dilawar had been chained by the wrists to the top of his cell for much of the previous four days.
 A guard tried to force the young man to his knees.
 But his legs, which had been pummeled by guards for several days, could no longer bend.
 An interrogator told Mr. Dilawar that he could see a doctor after they finished with him.
 When he was finally sent back to his cell, though, the guards were instructed only to chain the prisoner back to the ceiling.
 "Leave him up," one of the guards quoted Specialist Claus as saying.
 Several hours passed before an emergency room doctor finally saw Mr. Dilawar.
 By then he was dead, his body beginning to stiffen.
 It would be many months before Army investigators learned that most of the interrogators had in fact believed Mr. Dilawar to be an innocent man who simply drove his taxi past the American base at the wrong time.

 Moazzam Begg claimed that while detained in the Bagram Theater Internment Facility, he was partial witness to the torture inflicted upon Dilawar.